broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - Run if there are any samples to withdraw from the last callset.
    - When you run the `GvsWithdrawSamples` workflow, you should inspect the output of the workflow.
      - The output `num_samples_withdrawn` indicates the number of samples that have been withdrawn.
 This number should agree with that which you expect.
-     - The output `samples_not_yet_ingested_file` is a file that contains a list of samples that were found in the list of samples that you provided as input that were NOT found in the sample_info table in the dataset.
-This (presumably) indicates that these samples need to be ingested.
+     - If the workflow fails, it may have failed if the list of smaples that was supplied to it includes samples that have not yet been ingested.
+To determine if this is the case, inspect the output (STDOUT) of the workflow and if it includes a list of samples that need to be ingested, then do so (or investigate the discreprancy.)
 1. **TBD Workflow to soft delete samples**
 1. `GvsPopulateAltAllele` workflow
    - **TODO:** needs to be made cumulative so that it can add data to the existing table instead of creating it from scratch on each run (see [VS-52](https://broadworkbench.atlassian.net/browse/VS-52))